inetplus/kioskplus/README.md

 kioskplus
 =========

-the best kiosk system is available as open source - www.inetplus.de
+the best kiosk software is available as open source from now - www.inetplus.de

-pre-requirements:
+System Requirements:
 - .NET 4.0

-installation
-.... coming soon
+- dll's listen in folder dependencies
+  Soon we also publish them as open source

+Installation
+- open the project file with any C# Development Software
+- compile it done!